Our Partnership with Grace Baptist Church in Gnozdovo, Russia

 In the next few years, there will be new opportunities for PCOC teams to visit our partner church in Russia with the primary goal of strengthening our relationships, often through joint projects.
 Some of the possibilities being discussed in the Mission Committee include:

 - Quilting together with the women of the Gnozdovo church

 - Continuing to help with Vacation Bible School

-- Working with our partners on repairs to their church building
+- Working with our partners on repairs and improvements to their church building

 - Sharing members’ expertise in seminars, especially in the areas of children’s health and well-being